Careers at Metro

 “If you hire good people and trust them to do the job, while letting them fulfill their family commitments, it’s a better workplace for everyone.”

-Kelly Douglas, Head of Governance
+Kelly Douglas, Head of Infrastructure, Assets, Safety and Assurance

 “Metro Trains Melbourne has provided me with industry insights, ample learning opportunities and professional experiences for various job profiles that the rail industry has to offer.”